noamshamir/Nim/README.md

 # Nim
-*A terminal-based versoin of the classic number Nim with a bot that plays perfectly*
+*A terminal-based versoin of the classic number game Nim with a bot that plays perfectly*

 ## Table of Contents
 - [Running Nim](#running-nim)